HerbertLausmann/HL.YahooCurrency/README.md

    -The currency country's flag icon.
    -The currency's unicode symbol.
    -The currency's universal code.
 5. Multi platform support.
-Because this is a .NET CORE (2) library, you can use for XAMARIN, MONO, Win Forms, WPF and all platforms and frameworks support .NET CORE/STANDARD
+Because this is a .NET CORE (2) library, you can use for XAMARIN, MONO, Win Forms, WPF and all platforms and frameworks supporting .NET CORE/STANDARD

 ### A little demo in WPF: